28 Unique Things to Do in the West Midlands

 | | | | | | |

-28 Unique and Memorable Things to Do in the West Midlands, UK
+29 Memorable Things to Do in the West Midlands in 2024 [A Local’s Guide]

-The county constitutes 7 metropolitan boroughs including the cities of Birmingham, Coventry, and Wolverhampton – which are the most well-known, as well as the boroughs of Dudley, Sandwell, Solihull, and Walsall.
-A diverse county located in the heart of England, the West Midlands is the perfect destination for anyone who wishes to know more about England’s rich, intricate history and industrial heritage.
+Located in the heart of England, this diverse region is the perfect destination for anyone who wishes to know more about England’s rich, intricate history and industrial heritage.

 West Midlands Essentials Checklist: